How Growth-Driven Website Design Can Increase Your Conversion Rate

 Increasing your company's conversion rate online often requires more than delivering high-quality products and services.
 Most of the time, truly understanding your target audience is key to conversion rate optimization in any market or industry.
 With the use of GDD, or growth-driven design, streamline your sales efforts while optimizing your conversion rate on an ongoing basis.

 What is GDD?

 Growth-driven website design is the process of providing ongoing updates to a website or brand's online presence, based on the empathetic approach of seeing the world through a client or customer's eyes.
 With growth-driven design, design is much more fluid and ongoing, rather than set in stone at the beginning of a project's development.

-Using growth-driven design is ideal for those who are interested in learning more about taking a smarter approach to gaining valuable insights about a particular website and/or business and brand.
+Using a growth-driven design is ideal for those who are interested in applying a smarter approach to gaining valuable insights about a particular website and/or business and brand.

 The three main pillars involved in the GDD methodology today include:

 - Strategy: Defining the strategy of a website is always crucial, even when implementing a growth drive design approach.
 Determining the target demographics of a website and how users find and browse a website can help with cultivating an online browsing experience that is suitable for any particular audience.

 - Launchpad: One way to get started with growth-driven website design is to create a testing site, also commonly referred to as a launchpad website.
 This website will include semi-finished pages and content.
 However, this is one way to add continuous updates, tweaks, and changes to the layout as the perfect design is being developed.

 - Ongoing development: Unlike standard website design, growth drive design focuses on ongoing research and development, meaning your website may receive updates and changes to its design as needed, based on analytics collected and user behavior received in real-time.